 Yes, You May Be Able to Collect Social Security Disability You may be able to get Social Security disability benefits even if you were unemployed at the time of your disability.

 Work Credit Requirements To be insured for disability benefits, Social Security requires that you earn a certain number of work credits over your lifetime.
 Additionally, some of these credits have to be earned in a specified period of time just before your disability begins, but you do not have to be employed at the time of disability.

 Work credits are obtained by working in jobs that are subject to Social Security taxation and by earning a certain dollar amount.
 As the cost of living has increased, the amount of earnings required for a one work credit has also increased.
 For example, in 2002, a work credit was $820.00 in earnings, and in 2011, it was $1,120.00.
-In 2016 it became $1,260.00.
+In 2017 it became $1,300.00.
 The number of credits required depends on your age.

 Proof of Recent Work When you apply for benefits, it is helpful to take documentation of your recent earnings that may not yet be posted in Social Security’s records.
 Your prior-year W-2s or self-employment tax returns and proof of any current-year earnings, such as pay stubs or business receipts and expenses, will help Social Security correctly assess whether you have enough work credits to be qualify for Social Security Disability.